Time Translation Symmetry Breaking in an Isolated Spin-Orbit-Coupled Fluid of Light

-In this Letter, we show that elliptically polarized fluids of light propagating in media displaying a nonlinear birefringence exhibit a spontaneous breaking of translation symmetry along the optical axis direction (i.e., the effective time axis) due to SOC.
-This leads to the emergence of a Floquet band structure in the excitation spectrum, analogously to what is observed in driven systems~\cite{Holthaus2016}, but here in a purely \emph{isolated} optical fluid.
-The breaking of translation symmetry also gives rise to peculiar oscillations exhibited by several physical quantities, in particular the intensity-correlation function of the fluid of light.
+In this Letter, we show that elliptically polarized fluids of light propagating in media displaying nonlinear birefringence exhibit a breaking of translation symmetry along the optical axis direction (i.e., the effective-time axis) due to SOC.
+In stark contrast with the case of linearly polarized fluids considered in Ref.~\cite{Martone2021}, this leads to the emergence of a Floquet band structure in the excitation spectrum, analogously to what is observed in driven systems~\cite{Holthaus2016}, but here in a purely \textit{isolated} optical fluid.
+The breaking of translation symmetry also gives rise to peculiar oscillations in several physical quantities, in particular the intensity-correlation function of the fluid of light.
 By characterizing these oscillations in detail, we further point out their exponential growth at large propagation distances.
 This showcases the existence of parametric resonances, an original manifestation of the interplay between nonlinearity and SOC in fluid systems.